titipata/pubmed_parser/README.md

 #### Parse Pubmed OA citations

-We have `parse_pubmed_references` where you can give path to Pubmed Open Access XML subset file and it will return list of dictionary that that particular PMID cites.
+The function `parse_pubmed_references` will process a Pubmed Open Access XML file and return a list of the PMID it cites.
-Each dictionary has keys as following
+Each dictionary has keys as follows

-- `article_title`: article title of cited article
+- `article_title`: title of cited article
 - `journal`: journal name
 - `journal_type`: type of journal
 - `pmid`: Pubmed ID of the article